JustWhit3/useful-guides/ROOT/Installation/Ubuntu.md

 ## Installation check

 Once tou have installed root, you need to check if all the features have been correctly installed.
+O

-Close the current shell and reopen a new one and type:
+pen a new shell and type:
 ```shell
 root
 ```
-If the framework has been installed you should see something like this:
+If the framework has been correctly installed you should see something like this:
 ```shell
    ------------------------------------------------------------------
   | Welcome to ROOT 6.20/02                        https://root.cern |